awsdocs/amazon-redshift-management-guide/doc_source/managing-security-groups-java.md

 By default, when a new cluster security group is created, it has no ingress rules\.
 This example modifies a new cluster security group by adding two ingress rules\.
 One ingress rule is added by specifying a CIDR/IP range; the other is added by specifying an owner ID and Amazon EC2 security group combination\.

-For step\-by\-step instructions to run the following example, see [Running Java Examples for Amazon Redshift Using Eclipse](using-aws-sdk-for-java.md#setting-up-and-testing-sdk-java)\.
+For step\-by\-step instructions to run the following example, see [Running Java examples for Amazon Redshift using Eclipse](using-aws-sdk-for-java.md#setting-up-and-testing-sdk-java)\.
 You need to update the code and provide a cluster identifier and AWS account number\.

 **Example**